-The increasing trend of scrutinising vertical agreements has been continuing over the last two years, in particular with respect to resale price maintenance and concerning online sales.
+The increasing trend of scrutinising vertical agreements has been continuing over the last two years, in particular regarding RPM and concerning online sales.

 2.2 What is the analysis to determine (a) whether there is an agreement, and (b) whether that agreement is vertical?